 Mulligans-Stuart, Jensen Beach, Vero Beach, and Sebastian on the Treasure Coast.
 Fun Key West-y casual atmosphere.
-Menu items more on the casual eating end of the spectrum.
+Menu items are more on the casual eating end of the spectrum.
 Weekend entertainment

 Kyle G’s Prime Seafood & Steaks—ON THE OCEAN- Hutchinson Island, Jensen Beach.
 Very upscale — as if you were fine dining on a ship with the same kind of view!
 The bar and deck is more casual with its own menu.
-Happy Hour Entertainment on the deck usually.
+Happy Hour Entertainment is on the deck usually.

 Running out of time and space for this writing, but the special mention of other waterfront restaurants of the Treasure Coast that you won’t want to miss:

-- Shrimpers, Twisted Tuna,& Manatee Island Grill– -Port Salerno -All American menus with focus on seafood.
+- Shrimpers, Twisted Tuna,& Manatee Island Grill– -Port Salerno -All American menus with a focus on seafood.
 All VERY Florida Casual.

 - Hutchinson Island Resort -Beautiful & upscale with several bars and dining areas